xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 For production use, it would be a good idea to think about scalability.

-Since there would be to many informations to display (partitionning, specs, infrastructure), i let you refer to their [infrastructure sizes charts](https://docs.centreon.com/docs/installation/prerequisites/#characteristics-of-the-servers).
+Since there would be too much information to display (partitionning, specs, infrastructure), i let you refer to their [infrastructure sizes charts](https://docs.centreon.com/docs/installation/prerequisites/#characteristics-of-the-servers).

 ### infrastructure

-The same [infrastructure used in the nagios article](https://www.xeylou.fr/posts/nagios-introduction/#infrastructure) will be deployed.
+An infrastructure similar to that used in the [nagios article](https://www.xeylou.fr/posts/nagios-introduction/#infrastructure) will be deployed.

+Following the [requirements](#requirements) - *partially since it is not for production use*, a stand-alone Central server will be deployed with its poller.

-Here is what the used infrastructure looks.
+Here is what the used infrastructure looks like.

 {{< mermaid >}}
 %%{init: {'theme':'dark'}}%%